 A furnace installed in a confined space (i.e., a closet or utility room) must have two ventilation openings with a total minimum free area of 0.25 square inches per 1,000 BTU/hr of furnace input rating.
 Refer to Specification Sheet applicable to your model for minimum clearances to combustible surfaces.
-One of the ventilation openings must be within 12 inches of the bottom of the confined space.
+One of the ventilation openings must be within 12 inches of the top; the other opening must be within 12 inches of the bottom of the confined space.
 In a typical construction, the clearance between the door and door frame is usually adequate to satisfy this ventilation requirement.